LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe perceives a world-branch wherein it comes to recognize Divine Love as the only reality.
-The nature of one's distorted perception of reality is misery, which may be dealt with through disciplined emotional regulation.
+Misery distorts one's perception of reality and so must be dealt with through disciplined emotional regulation.